 Pruning is cutting or trimming of certain parts of a tree or a plant in order to encourage growth and fruitfulness.

-In this post, we will talk specifically about fruit trees.
+In this How to Prune Fruit Trees to Keep Them Small tutorial, we will learn specifically about fruit trees.

 You should take away 1/3 of your tree through pruning every year.
 I know this sounds like a lot, but it would benefit the tree and you by helping the tree concentrate its energy mostly on fruit production instead of on unnecessary growth and of course, will keep the tree healthy.